Maximilian Arnold: Youth

 Between 2009 and 2017, Arnold represented Germany at every youth level.
-In 2017, he captained the U-21 side to the title at the 2017 UEFA European Under-21 Championship in Poland.
-He recorded two assists, and scored his spot-kick in a penalty shootout win over England in the semi-finals, as Germany went on to claim their second title with a victory over Spain.
+In 2017, he served as captain the U-21 team to the title at the 2017 UEFA European Under-21 Championship in Poland.
+Arnold recorded two assists and scored his spot-kick in a penalty shoot-out victory against England in the semi-finals, as Germany went on to claim their second title with another victory, this time against Spain.
 His performances throughout the tournament ultimately earned him a spot in the team of the tournament.

 Arnold was named as one of the three permitted overage players in Germany's squad for the 2020 Olympics in Tokyo, eventually being selected as captain.
 Arnold would be sent off in the opening match of the tournament, a 4-2 defeat against Brazil.

 Senior

-On 13 May 2014, Arnold made his debut against Poland, though he played only the last 14 minutes after substituting Max Meyer.
+On 13 May 2014, Arnold made his debut against Poland, but played only the last 14 minutes after replacing Max Meyer.